WappstarsBV/Restaurant-theme-simple/README.md

 * Main theme color is located in src/scss/variables-site/_colors.scss under variable $main-color
 * Fonts are included on the top of file style.scss located in src/scss
 * Change fonts in src/scss/variables-site/_typography.scss
+* ACF fields and form templates are located in respective folders

 ### This is what you get if you use default settings: